Interface to speech services for image-guided surgery.

 sudo apt-get install libasound-dev portaudio19-dev

 If you’re going to try sphinx might need to install pulseaudo-dev

 sudo apt-get install swig libpulse-dev

 Set up the Porcupine keyword detection

-Then, you have to set the following environment variables (here the paths are just relative to the Porcupine folder, set the full paths) :
+Then, you have to set the following variables in the configuration file

 You can also generate your own keyword files